Sambruk/EgilSCIM/README.md

 standard.
 It reads information about students, groups etc. from LDAP and sends updates to a SCIM server.

-EGIL SCIM client is managed by Föreningen Sambruk, https://sambruk.se/portfolio/egil-dnp/.
+EGIL SCIM client is developed and managed by Föreningen Sambruk, https://sambruk.se/portfolio/egil-dnp/.
 Contact Sambruk when you want to participate in the managed group for EGIL and get access to documentation and other features.

 To find the latest released version, go to